Brett DiBiase

 Brett DiBiase (born March 16, 1988) is an American retired professional wrestler and professional wrestling referee.
 He is best known for his time in Florida Championship Wrestling, WWE's developmental territory.
 He is a former FCW Florida Tag Team Champion with Joe Hennig as The Fortunate Sons.

 DiBiase is a third-generation professional wrestler.
 His grandmother Helen Hild and adoptive grandfather Iron Mike DiBiase were professional wrestlers, as was his father, "The Million Dollar Man" Ted DiBiase.
 DiBiase's older brothers, Mike and Ted Jr., were also professional wrestlers.

-In December 2020, he pled guilty to making fraudulent statements concerning a role in the Mississippi welfare funds scandal and is awaiting his sentence.
+In December 2020, he pleaded guilty to making fraudulent statements concerning a role in the Mississippi welfare funds scandal and is awaiting his sentence.
 In March 2023, he would also plead guilty in federal court to conspiracy to defraud the United States government.